 The film's Big Bad.
 A mysterious, murderous werewolf who terrorises the village of Daggerhorn and targets Valerie in particular, though what it wants with her exactly is initially unknown.

-- Cursed with Awesome: How it sees its lycanthrophy.
+- Cursed with Awesome: This is how it sees its lycanthrophy.

-- Dark Is Evil: Has fur as black its heart.
+- Dark Is Evil: It has fur as black its heart.